 Doctors Urge Trump to Lead Effort to Stop Climate Change

-(CN) – A group of respiratory doctors from the United States and Great Britain encouraged President Donald Trump to “make America great again” by leading a global effort to address climate change.
+(CN) – A group of respiratory doctors from the United States and Great Britain encourage President Donald Trump to “make America great again” by leading a global effort to address climate change.

 In an editorial published Thursday in the journal Thorax, the doctors say spearheading policies and international coalitions to reduce manmade threats to the planet would also align Trump with former British Prime Minister Margaret Thatcher, whom Trump has called “a great leader and ally of America.”